 Prognostics and Health Management

-A deeper insight into our research is presented in our recent article about predictive maintenance in aviation, published in the “Ingeneurspiegel” (issue March 2017), which can be found here (opens in new tab)
+A deeper insight into our research is presented in our article about predictive maintenance in aviation, published in the “Ingenieurspiegel” (March 2017 issue), which can be found here (opens in new tab) .

 Our current projects in this field include